18th International Emmy Awards

-The 18th International Emmy Awards took place on November 19, 1990 New York City.
+The 18th International Emmy Awards took place on November 19, 1990, in New York City.
 The award ceremony, presented by the International Academy of Television Arts and Sciences (IATAS), honors all programming produced and originally aired outside the United States.

 Ceremony

 The International Emmy Awards are presented annually by the International Academy of Television Arts and Sciences (IATAS).
 In addition to the programming categories, the International Academy awards world television personalities with the Directorate Award and the Founder Award, presented to Henrikas Yushkiavitshus and Joan Ganz Cooney, respectively.